Maarc/ansible_middleware_soe/README.md

 # Ansible-based Red Hat JBoss EAP SOE

-This project is an example showing how to implemented a Red Hat JBoss middleware Standard Operating Environment (SOE) using Ansible.
+This project is an example showing how to implement a Red Hat JBoss middleware Standard Operating Environment (SOE) using Ansible.

 ## Setup